panyam/pcachapter/CHAPTER.md

 ### Integration with Modern ML Pipelines

-As Maya's analysis capabilities matured, corporate began requesting integration with broader machine learning initiatives.
+As Sita's analysis capabilities matured, corporate began requesting integration with broader machine learning initiatives.
 They wanted PCA preprocessing to feed predictive models for equipment maintenance, customer behavior analysis, and energy optimization.

 **Pattern: PCA as a Service in MLOps Pipelines**

 Modern ML workflows require PCA as a preprocessing step rather than standalone analysis.
-Maya designed SensorScope to integrate seamlessly with MLOps platforms while maintaining its serverless characteristics.
+Sita designed SensorScope to integrate seamlessly with MLOps platforms while maintaining its serverless characteristics.

 ![PCA as a Service in MLOps Pipelines](images/pca-service-mlops-pipelines.svg)

-**Maya's Implementation:**
+**Sita's Implementation:**
 The predictive maintenance team wanted to forecast equipment failures using sensor data, but raw 20-dimensional sensor readings created overfitting in their models.
-Maya integrated SensorScope into their MLflow pipeline, automatically reducing sensor dimensions to 5-7 key components before model training.
+Sita integrated SensorScope into their MLflow pipeline, automatically reducing sensor dimensions to 5-7 key components before model training.
 The PCA preprocessing significantly improved model accuracy while substantially reducing training time.
 SensorScope now runs automatically whenever new sensor data arrives, feeding dimensionality-reduced features into multiple downstream ML models for different business applications.

 **Cloud Service Implementations:**
 - **Google Cloud**: Vertex AI Pipelines with Cloud Functions components, MLflow on GKE